infinity-decoder/wordlists/README.md

 # wordlists
-An collection of passwords and pins for Cyber Security Practices
+A personal collection of passwords and PINs curated for cybersecurity practice and research.
+Useful for testing, learning, and exploring password security.